Screech owl demonstration and Salato

 Lunchtime with America’s Largest Mammal

-Watch an up-close feeding and learn why we have bison in the United States - not buffalo!
-Then put your problem solving skills into action by unscrambling key words and putting them in the correct blanks.
+Watch an up-close feeding and learn why we have bison in the United States, not buffalo.
+Then put your problem-solving skills into action by unscrambling key words and putting them in the correct blanks.

 Related Salato Exhibit: North American Bison